Solviento/notes/JAVA-REVIEW/JAVA-LEARNING/servlets.md

 **Recap of Web Architecture**

 - What is meant by the terms client and server?
+	- Client sends the request
+	- Server receives and handles the request, after which send back a response
 - What is the World Wide Web?
+	- Infrastructure of wires and signals that connects devices/machines to other devices/machines
 - What is HTTP and how is it used?
+	- Hyper text transfer protocol
   - What are the key parts of an HTTP request?
+  	- Body params
+	- Headers
   - What are the key parts of an HTTP response?
+  	- Body params
 - What is the difference between static web pages and dynamically-generated web pages?
+	- Static v dynamic differences
 **Introducing the Web Container**

 - A simple web server application can only serve static resources